Shub500/Shub500/README.md

 - Graph-Based Reasoning with LLMs
 - Siamese Networks for Text Classifications

-Outside of my academic pursuits, I enjoy applying my knowledge in hackathons to create practical solutions with real-world relevance. 💻
+I also enjoy applying my knowledge in hackathons to create practical solutions with real-world relevance. 💻